Long Time No See Idiom: Meaning, Examples and Synonyms

 long time no see

-The meaning of the idiom long time no see is that it has been a long time since two people have met each other.
-When you use this idiom for someone it is generally used as a greeting and conveys the other person that are seeing each other after a long time.
+The meaning of the idiom long time no see is that it has been a long time since the two people have met.
+When you use this idiom for someone, it is generally used as a greeting and conveys to the other person that they are seeing each other after a long time.
 It is frequently used by people who meet after a long time.
 So, it is common to hear when you meet someone after a considerable amount of time.
-Let us now read this blog to find out the complete meaning of long time no see idiom meaning, synonyms and more.
+Let us now read this blog to find out the complete meaning of long time no see idiom, along with examples and synonyms.

 Long Time No See Meaning